williecheong/release_dash/README.md

 #### Groups of Queries
 - Found on version pages to represent individual release readiness metrics.
 - Accessed through `http://release-dash.../for/[product_tag]/[version_tag]`
-- Every group contains one or more queries and may be visualized on the dashboard as a plot, a current value, or both.
+- Every group contains one or more queries; visualized as a plot, a current value, or both.
 - *Default groups* apply across all versions of a product. `<version_tag>` and `<version_title>` are neccessary for fields in *default groups* to adapt to version pages.
 - *Custom groups* only apply to a single version of a product. `<version_tag>` and `<version_title>` are optional for custom groups.
 - `<birthday>` and `<timestamp>` are recommended for specifying time ranges in Qb queries at all times.